neochiken/Merethic/CommonIssues.md

 #### 1. Overlay Software
 Software such as **Medal**, **EVGA Precision** and **MSI Afterburner** are the most common causes of this - anything that hooks the display to show or record stuff on screen.
 Close the software and test again.

+#### 2. OBody Crashes
+OBody crashes are not actually caused by OBody but actually by the RaceMenu DLL `skee64.dll` - in these types of crashes, you will see this DLL referenced.
+These crashes happen just as you're travelling through the world and are random.

+Merethic has all the known fixes, tweaks and INI settings implemented but these still happen from time to time.
+The OBody devs blame RaceMenu and the RaceMenu dev blames OBody so we're likely not going to get a fix for this one any time soon.